-- You can add additional fixtures to a palette without affecting existing ones.
+You can add settings for additional fixture types to a palette without affecting existing ones.

-You can remove attributes from palettes using the Off function.
+You can remove attributes from palettes using the Off button as described above.

 When editing a palette the state of the programmer will be preserved; when the modified palette is saved, your original programmer contents will be restored and the programmer will be left in the same state as when you started editing the palette.